Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: CPU Bottleneck in LLM Inference

 \section{CPU Bottleneck in LLM Inference}

-In this section, we analyze how CPU-side tasks during LLM inference and serving, such as tokenization, runtime orchestration, and communication coordination, can become significant bottlenecks when multiple jobs or requests execute concurrently.
-We demonstrate that contention for limited CPU resources not only delays host-side processing but also slows GPU execution, resulting in increased per-token latency and reduced overall throughput.
+In this section, we analyze how CPU-side tasks during LLM inference and serving, such as tokenization, runtime orchestration, and communication coordination, can become dominant bottlenecks when multiple jobs or requests execute concurrently.
+We show that contention for limited CPU resources not only delays host-side processing but also slows GPU execution, resulting in increased per-token latency and reduced overall throughput.